EastEnders actor Leonard Fenton dies aged 95

 “His passion for painting and singing pre-dated his acting career and was equally as important to him.
 He will be missed beyond words by his family.
 We feel incredibly lucky to have been able to be with him as his health worsened towards the end – a privilege denied to so many during these tough times.”

-An EastEnders spokesperson added: “We are deeply saddened to hear that Leonard has passed away.
-Since appearing in the very first episode of EastEnders, Leonard created a truly iconic character in Doctor Legg who will always be remembered.
+An EastEnders spokesman said: “We are deeply saddened to hear that Leonard has passed away.
+Since appearing in the very first episode of EastEnders, Leonard created a truly iconic character in Doctor Legg, who will always be remembered.
 Our love and thoughts are with Leonard’s family and friends.”

 The character was a close friend of Dot Cotton, played by June Brown, as he entertained her hypochondria and seemingly endless list of ailments.